 Who are you?
 What do you do?
 Show your personality.
 Unless you just invented something that no one else on Earth has, you have competition.
 Why should a user follow or connect with you (or your business)?

 This is where the magic happens.
 Show people who you are.
 Intrigue them enough to follow, like, connect, befriend.
 Spark an interest that makes them want to reach out and say hello.
 Your profile can be a great conversation starter if done right.

 While I do strive for consistency across platforms, I also recognize the unique traits of each platform.
 As a small business owner, I want clients, prospects, fans and followers to know who’s behind the Clearly Conveyed Communications banner, so they can connect with a real person.
 That’s why I’ve made the decision to keep most of my social media accounts under my name (with my business noted in my profile) and utilize them for work and play.
 I believe in transparency, and this is the best way for me to maximize my resources.

-Last but not least, the cover photo.
+Last but not least, let’s look at the cover photo.
 More social networks have followed Facebook’s lead and maximized the cover photo on your profile.
 This is a chance to powerfully convey your or your company’s brand visually.
 Ask impartial friends or family members to take a look at your photo.
 What does it portray to them?
 Make sure you utilize a photo that displays well in the frame provided and follows the platform’s policies.
 The last thing you want is to have your profile or page pulled down because you’re violating terms.
 (Remember, it may be your content, but you don’t own your Facebook page.
 Facebook does.)